moverseai/rerun-animation/docs/content/docs/_index.md

 ---
 title: "Documentation"
-description: "Learn how to use rerun-animation and its tools."
+description: "Learn how to use and configure `rerun-animation`."

 cascade:
   showDate: false